FAT TUESDAY 2.13

 1101 Lydia St

 6 p.m. – s(h)ell out

-Missing our home for bivalve delights, ready to share our culinary passions, and fueled by a deep appreciation for truly despicable puns, your Lou Øyster Cült was born – and with it, our ethos “oysters for everyone!”
+Missing our home for bivalve delights, ready to share our culinary passions, and fueled by a deep appreciation for truly despicable and wicked puns, your Lou Øyster Cült is here to serve, guided by our ethos “oysters for everyone!”
 Sea treats, with more cowbell!

 OYSTERS ARE GOOD FOR THE PLANET!

 It’s true!
 Unlike many protein sources, oyster aquaculture is sustainable by its very nature – and we like that!
 Farming and harvesting oysters helps to improve sediment quality by loosening and dispersing silt and muck, adding oxygen to bottom waters and sediments.
 Additionally, oysters filter out all sorts of yucky stuff in the water column, both biological and manmade, as well as improve water clairty and quality by removing particulates, excess nutrients, and other organic materials.
 In many ways, they’re like the ocean’s boogers.
 Er, maybe we shouldn’t say that in our menu – but you get the gist!